 Like the change of the season, gray whales tend to mark the shift from winter to spring in Washington.
 As they travel north, these 35-ton ocean dwellers are most frequent in the Seattle region between March and May.

-Seattle is a pit spot for these whales, as they migrate towards Camano Island and Whidbey Island to feed on ghost shrimp.
+Seattle is a pit spot for these whales, as they migrate towards Camano Island and Whidbey Island to feed on ghost shrimp (one reason why whale-watching is one of the best Whidbey Island activities).
 You’re also more likely to see male gray whales, as they visit these waters annually.

 What happens to the females?
 They visit every two years as they skip Puget Sound on their way to the Bering Sea when they have their calves with them.
 Despite this, you’re still likely to see gray whales, as they come right up to the beach during high tide to feed, so get ready to be amazed.